JetBrains/teamcity-documentation/topics/branch-remote-run-trigger.md

 At the moment, the branch remote run trigger supports only Git and Mercurial VCSs.

 For non-personal builds off branches, see [Working with Feature Branches](working-with-feature-branches.md).
-When a branch specification is configured for a VCS root, the branch remote run trigger only processes branches not matched by the specification.
+When a branch specification is configured for a VCS root, the branch remote run trigger only processes branches not matched and not excluded by the specification.

 ## Triggering Settings